nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Use Case ends

 Extensions
 * 2a.
-An error parsing the user entered information was detected
+Some required details are missing and / or incorrect.
   * 2a1.
-The app informs the user of the parse error.
+The app informs the user of the error
   * 2a2.
 The app requests for the correct data.
   * 2a3.
 The user enters new data.
   * Steps 2a2 - 2a3 are repeated until the data entered is correct.